berryywise/beatton-spa-webshop/README.md

 Notepad:

-- Cherry on top; try to find look a like font styles for entire app.
+- ✔ Cherry on top; try to find look a like font styles for entire app.
-- Fix image loading (site speed)

 - Homepage components: